-The High School Student Council (StuCo) seeks to promote school spirit by organizing activities, planning service projects, and encouraging healthy spiritual life.
+The High School Student Council (StuCo) and Middle School Leadership Team (MSLT) seek to promote school spirit by organizing activities, planning service projects, and encouraging healthy spiritual life.
 They also act as a liaison between the student body and the administration and faculty.
 StuCo officers and representatives are elected by their peers in the spring.
+MSLT officers are elected by their peers in the fall.